6 Eco-Friendly Alternatives to Renting a Car in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 Alternative Ways to Travel Around Rarotonga, Aitutaki and the Cook Islands

-Don’t be that guy that rents a car to get around the Cook Islands “just because it’s the easy option”.
-And don’t be that plonker that gets to Rarotonga with no plan for travelling around either!
-Be more mindful of the way to explore Rarotonga, Aitutaki or any of the outer islands of the Cook Islands by choosing one of the eco-friendly alternatives to renting a car.
-We have a few suggestions listed below!
+Don’t be that guy who rents a car to get around the Cook Islands “just because it’s the easy option”.
+And don’t be that plonker who gets to Rarotonga with no plan for travelling around either!

 1. Electric Bikes

-Sure, you could rent a normal bicycle – and we’ll get to that later – but the relatively long distances combined with the tropical heat can be a little “too much” for most of us.
 Get some extra assistance with an e-bike!
-E-bikes are an easy alternative to renting a car on Rarotonga, requiring electricity rather than fuel to travel.
-E-bikes use peddle assistance to take the exertion out of cycling, which is ideal if you’re looking for an eco-friendly way to travel Rarotonga without too much effort.
+E-bikes are a convenient alternative to renting a car on Rarotonga, as they require electricity rather than fuel to travel.
+E-bikes use pedal assistance to take the exertion out of cycling, which is ideal if you’re looking for an eco-friendly way to travel Rarotonga without too much effort.

 Check out rental companies and accommodations that hire out e-bikes in Cycle Rarotonga & the Cook Islands: Where to Rent Bikes & E-Bikes.